yepzy/starter/README.md

 <!-- Todo: personalize readme -->
 <!-- Todo: search every `Todo:` occurrence in starter and customize what needs to be. -->

-# App base built with Laravel 8
+# Web app prebuilt base on Laravel 8, PHP 7.4 and MySQL 8

 | Develop | Master |
 |---|---|